 Microsoft Kaizala is similar to Whatsapp (but with some clever additional features).
-It’s a mobile first (iOS and Andorid and now a web app) group chat app, where anyone can join any group and identity is tied to phone numbers.
+It’s a mobile-first (iOS and Android and now a web app) group chat app, where anyone can join any group and identity is tied to phone numbers.
 Kaizala is focused on mobile first/only workers, more common in developing countries that may not have lots of PC’s and fixed internet connections, but do have mobiles and mobile coverage.

-There is a free version available word wide as well as a Pro version in Office 365 in 28 countries and is now rolling out to Office 365 commercial customers world wide.
+There is a free version available worldwide as well as a Pro version in Office 365 in 28 countries and is now rolling out to Office 365 commercial customers worldwide.

 Kaizala Pro gives you the ability to create and manage organizational groups, gather rich analytics, build custom integrations and workflows, and offers enterprise-grade security and compliance.